What if you could sit down and study the Bible with a great scholar or theologian sitting next to you –explaining every detail?

 There are many good study Bibles, and you can benefit from more than one.

-Most study Bibles have maps, cross-references and short articles that comment on the true stories of the Bible.
+Most study Bibles have full-color maps, cross-references and short articles that comment on the true stories of the Bible.
 Together, these “Bible helps” give the reader a deeper understanding of the times, places and people of the Bible.

 These references and other Bible tools give us the bigger picture of what’s going on in terms that make more sense to us.